Get the newsletter.

 2. Have not been sprayed with pesticides or other chemicals.

-I look to the farmers market for farmers carrying food-grade fresh flowers, but you can also find some in your own back yard, assuming you have not sprayed them.
+I head to the farmers market for farmers carrying food-grade fresh flowers, but you can also find some in your own back yard, assuming you have not sprayed them.
 Avoid store-bought flowers and bouquets from the store.
 They are meant for feasting with eyes only.
 You can also purchase edible flowers online from select floral retailers and farmers.

 candied crystallized pansies with paintbrush